Matheran: Wildlife

-There have been reports of leopard sightings in Matheran a few times in last decade.
-Leopards are not known to dwell in Matheran however.
-Dense forests in the valleys surrounding Matheran have been suspected of housing them.
-Their dwindling population in India however has led their sightings to be extremely rare nowadays.
-There have been zero reported incidents of leopard attacks in Matheran.
+While not native to the area, there have been reports of leopard sightings in Matheran in recent years due to dense forests in the surrounding valleys.
+Their dwindling population nationally has resulted in less frequenting sightings.
+There have been no reported leopard attacks in Matheran.

 Demographics

 As of the 2001 India census, Matheran had a population of 5139.
 Males constituted 58% of the population and females 42%.
 Matheran had an average literacy rate of 71%; male literacy being 75%, and female literacy being 66%.
 In Matheran, 11% of the population was under 6 years of age.
 Languages spoken include Marathi, Hindi, and English.

-Geography and Climate
+Geography and climate

 Matheran is located at 18.98°N 73.27°E. It has an average elevation of 800 m (2,625 ft) above sea level.
-Lying in an elevated region, it has a cooler and dryer climate relative to its surroundings, which makes it popular during the summer months.
+Lying in an elevated region, it has a cooler and dryer climate relative to its surroundings, making it popular during summer.
 Temperatures range from 32°C (90°F) to 16 °C (61 °F).